 When I was growing up in the 1980s, talking about money was a taboo subject.
 Asking someone how much they made was up there with sex, religion, and home life.
 There were questions you didn’t ask and things you didn’t tell anyone, not even your best friends.

 Instead, the adults would shake hands and ask, “so, what do you do?” and at once, their eyes would glaze over as they searched the recesses of their minds for a time when they may have heard how much income the stranger’s line of work generated.
-If they couldn’t remember, they decided that it had to be more than what they themselves made.
+They decided that it had to be more than what they themselves made if they couldn't remember.

 People always assumed that the other guy made more, which always led to envy and discontentment.